 An endometrial scratch is a procedure used to increase the chances of a successful embryo implantation during an assisted reproductive treatment (ART).
-Particularly useful for women or couples with healthy embryos who experience implantation failure or recurrent pregnancy loss, the endometrial scratch is thought to improve the quality of the uterine lining, resulting in higher rates of conception.
+Particularly useful for women or couples with healthy embryos and have experience recurrent implantation failure (RIF) or recurrent pregnancy loss (RPL), the endometrial scratch is thought to improve the quality of the uterine lining, resulting in higher rates of clinical pregnancy and live birth.

 FertilitySmarts explains Endometrial Scratch

 An endometrial scratch is a minor procedure, equivalent to a uterine biopsy, that involves removing a sample of tissue from the endometrium (uterine lining).
 A small tube is inserted through the vagina and cervix and into the uterus, where it scrapes away a piece of uterine lining.
 The procedure is quick with minimal side effects, although it may induce some cramping.
 Endometrial scratching is generally completed one week prior to the embryo transfer.